lanterndata/lantern/README.md

 ## Using LanternDB

-Run the following to enable lanterndb:
+1. Run the following SQL command to enable lanterndb:

 ```sql
 CREATE EXTENSION lanterndb;
 ```

-Then, you can create a table with a vector column and populate it with data.
+2. Create a table with a vector column and populate it with data.

 ```sql
 CREATE TABLE small_world (
     id varchar(3),
     vector vector(3)